October 30, 2020

 OECD releases new methodology for peer reviews of BEPS Action 13 on Country-by-Country Reporting

 The purpose of the peer reviews is to ensure the consistent and effective implementation of the CbCR minimum standard.
-In October 2019, the Inclusive Framework on BEPS (the Inclusive Framework) extended the mandate for these peer reviews beyond the original 2020 date (see the OECD press release).
+In October 2019, the Inclusive Framework on BEPS (the Inclusive Framework) extended the mandate for these peer reviews beyond the original 2020 date (see the OECD ).
 The new peer review documents form the basis on which the continuing BEPS Action 13 peer review processes will be undertaken.

 The updated peer review documents include the agreed terms of reference containing the evaluation criteria for the minimum standard and the assessment methodology for the peer review process.
 With respect to the terms of reference, there has been no change to the ones agreed by the Inclusive Framework in 2017.
 In contrast, the peer review documents contain a revised methodology that replaces the one agreed by the Inclusive Framework in 2017, which expired with the completion of the third annual peer review in September 2020.